CiroZDP/opencraft/.github/README.md

 🔹 **Community-driven**, where anyone can contribute ideas and improvements.<br />

 ### 🎯 Why was this project created?
-Minecraft is a closed-source game with strict licenses.
-While it can be decompiled, modifying and redistributing a modified version is **illegal**.
+Other similar games have a closed-source project with strict licenses.
+While they can be decompiled, modifying and redistributing a modified version is **illegal**.

 OpenCraft aims to be a **free and open alternative** where anyone can modify and distribute their own version without legal issues.